juergenweb/FrontendLoginRegister/README.md

 A module for ProcessWire CMS to integrate a user registration/login functionality based on the FrontendForms module.
 This module creates pages and templates during the installation for faster development.

-> ⚠ This module is very Alpha stage - so be aware of using it on live sites!
+> ⚠ This module is early Beta stage - so be aware of using it on live sites!

 ## Requirements